-Degree seeking students, in consultation with their Faculty Advisor or Success Coach, may withdraw from any course through the last day to withdraw as published in the Schedule of Courses for that semester.
+Degree-seeking students, facilitated by their Faculty Advisor or Success Coach, may withdraw from any course through the last day to withdraw as published in the Schedule of Courses for that semester.
 Students receive a 'W' grade when they officially withdraw from a course.

-Non-Degree seeking students may withdraw through the last day to withdraw as published in the Schedule of Courses for the semester.
-To withdraw from a course the student must call the Student Records office at 307-855-2115, or contact a staff member at Rustler Central on the main campus or one of the outreach locations at Jackson or Lander.
+Nondegree-seeking students may withdraw through the last day to withdraw as published in the Schedule of Courses for the semester.
+To withdraw from a course the student must call or contact a staff member at Rustler Central at 307-855-2115, or contact one of the outreach locations at Jackson or Lander, if appropriate.
 Students receive a 'W' grade when they officially withdraw from a course.